Skip to main content

 Making a positive difference

-Barchester’s Charitable Foundation is a registered charity that helps older people and adults with a disability across England, Scotland & Wales.
+Barchester’s Charitable Foundation is a registered charity that helps older people and adults with a disability across England, Scotland, Wales and Jersey.
 Our focus is about connecting or re-connecting people with others in their local community, and we support applications that combat loneliness and enable people to be active and engaged.

 Your donations help support these people